-- Details: Our system's front-end component will consist of a web application.
-This web app will allow zoo staff members to interact with their cameras, stream archives, etc. Ideally, the web app will be easily accessible via any Internet-connected device, whether it be a computer, a tablet, or a phone. - Status: The front end is still being investigated, but it appears that there are existing frameworks which are compatible with our backend and embedded solutions. - Going Forward: We are continuing to build the framework for the True 360 website and identify the minimal viable product. - Dependencies: We are currently considering using React and Redux.
+- Details: Our system's front-end component consists of a web application.
+This web app allows zoo staff members to interact with their cameras, stream archives, etc. Ideally, the web app will be easily accessible via any Internet-connected device, whether it be a computer, a tablet, or a phone. - Status: The front-end is still in development.
+A vast majority of the work is close to being completed.
+We're getting close to the point of - Going Forward: We are continuing to build the framework for the True 360 website and identify the minimal viable product. - Dependencies: We are currently using React and Redux.